AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-record-types.md

     For more information about creating fields, see [Create fields](../fields/create-fields.md).

-1. (Optional) Click the left-pointing arrow to the left of the record type name to go back to the selected workspace.
+1. (Optional) Click the left-pointing arrow to the left of the record type name, in the header, to go back to the selected workspace.

     The record type card displays the number of fields and connections the record type contains.